HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-bmm                                    Yes      Yes      No        No       No     torch broadcast_tensors                      Yes      Yes      No        No       No     torch cat                                    Yes      Yes      Yes       Yes      Yes    torch ceil                                   Yes      Yes      No        No       No     torch chunk                                  Yes      Yes      Yes       No       No     torch clamp                                  Yes      Yes      Yes       No       No     torch clip                                   Yes      Yes      Yes       No       No     torch
+bmm                                    Yes      Yes      No        No       No     torch broadcast_tensors                      Yes      Yes      No        No       No     torch cat                                    Yes      Yes      Yes       Yes      Yes    torch ceil                                   Yes      Yes      Yes       Yes      No     torch chunk                                  Yes      Yes      Yes       No       No     torch clamp                                  Yes      Yes      Yes       No       No     torch clip                                   Yes      Yes      Yes       No       No     torch